kevinkissi/probelm-meets-solution-repo/src/list_closest_destination/README.md

-### Probelm
+### Problem
-Given an array of N possible delivery destinations, implement an algorithm to create the delivery plan for the closest x destinations
+Given an array of N possible delivery destinations, implement an algorithm to create the delivery plan for the closest x destinations.
 ### Test Input
 all_locations = [
 [1, 2], [1, -1], [3, 4]